What are Domestic Violence Protection Orders?

 The Court will include children on a domestic violence protection order if they believe it is necessary or desirable to protect the child from domestic violence.
 A child has been exposed to domestic violence if they hear, see, or “otherwise experience” domestic violence.
 This includes helping a family member who has been hurt as a result of domestic violence, or seeing damaged property in the home.

-If the court is aware that you have children living with you or regularly visiting your home, then it must consider adding those children on the domestic violence protection order.
+If the court is aware that you have children living with you or regularly visiting your home, then it must consider adding those children to the domestic violence protection order.

 What is a Temporary Protection Order and when can a court make one?